akshaymg99/SPE_Speech_Evaluator/README.md

 ## SPE_Speech_Evaluator using DevOps CI/CD Pipeline

+Developed as part of SPE course team project

 A Django web application which analyzes spoken English for basic interview questions and provides feedback based on syntax analysis (grammatical correctness), vocabulary-strength of the user, which will also indicate the relevance of the answer relative to question asked.
 In effect it acts like a